ellxor/perft/README.md

 > Note this only runs on x86 CPUs with the `pext` instruction (BMI2)

 This is a [perft](https://www.chessprogramming.org/Perft) program using a custom move generator and a unique board state using only 4 bitboards.
-It currently achieves an average of 1.40 billion nodes per second across [a set of 6 positions](https://www.chessprogramming.org/Perft_Results) in single-threaded mode, and reaches up to 10.8 billion nodes per second on Kiwipete on my 6 core (12 thread) 3.9 GHz machine.
+It currently achieves an average of 9 billion nodes per second across [a set of 6 positions](https://www.chessprogramming.org/Perft_Results), and reaches up to 11 billion nodes per second on Kiwipete on my 6 core 3.9 GHz machine.

 **Results:**
 ```